wb666greene/AI-Person-Detector/README.md

 - set a good password and change the hostname!
 - turn off the "splash" screen, I like having the boot messages in case something goes wrong.
-- activate ssh server, these extra steps make maintaining a "headless" system almost painless: on your ssh client host create a ssh-id copy it to the Pi with ssh-copy-id pi@your_hostname with ssh-copy-id
+- activate ssh server, these extra steps make maintaining a "headless" system almost painless:
+   - on your ssh client host create a ssh-id
+   - copy it to the Pi with: ssh-copy-id pi@your_hostname

 #
 #### These steps are best done in a terminal window: